 This raises some interesting questions for students (and regulators):

-- to whom has the finance provider extended credit: the supermarket or the farmer?
+- Who has received financing from the bank: the supermarket or the farmer?

 In factoring, the finance provider extends credit to the farmer.
 In supply chain financing the finance provider extends credit to the supermarket.
 The supermarket will usually have a higher credit rating than the farmer, in which case supply chain financing will be cheaper than factoring.

-Currently, the supermarket discloses the amount owed to the farmer within accounts payable (trade creditors), even though this is more like a credit line provided by a bank.
+Under current regulations, the supermarket discloses the amount owed to the farmer within accounts payable, even though this is more like a credit line provided by a bank.
 There is an argument that these amounts should be included as part of debt.

-Whatever your personal view, there is a strong case for better disclosure within financial statements of this type of financing arrangement and better regulation of supply chain finance.
+Whatever your view, there is a strong case for better disclosure within financial statements of this type of financing arrangement and better regulation of supply chain finance.

 None of this is new.
-As far back as 2004, the Office of the Chief Accountant at the SEC objected to entitites classifying amounts due to financial institutions as accounts payable1.
-The editorial board of the Financial Times called for this on 4 March 20212, and auditors have been seeking clarification from regulators for months.
+As far back as 2004, the Office of the Chief Accountant at the SEC objected to entitites classifying amounts due to financial institutions as accounts payable [note 1].
+The editorial board of the Financial Times called for this on 4 March 2021 [note 2], and auditors have been seeking clarification from regulators for months.

 Download: Supply chain finance (PPTX)